-1. Harvest the adherent cells
+Harvest the adherent cells

 Detach the cells of a human CSC-containing adherently growing cancer cell line using your standard procedures.
 The cells should be 80-90% confluent and in good condition.
-Centrifuge the cell suspension for 5 minutes at $300 \times g$ and aspirate the supernatant.
-Resuspend the cells in a small volume, e.g. 3-5 ml, of the PromoCell 3D Tumorsphere Medium XF.
+Centrifuge the cell suspension for 5 minutes at 300 x g and aspirate the supernatant.
+Resuspend the cells in a small volume, e.g., 3-5 ml, of the PromoCell 3D Tumor-sphere Medium XF.

-2. Count the cells
+Count the cells

-Count the cells using your routine method and adjust the volume with PromoCell 3D Tumorsphere Medium XF to obtain a concentration of 1 million cells/ml.
+Count the cells using your routine method and adjust the volume with 3D Tumorsphere Medium XF to obtain a concentration of 1 million cells/ml.

-3. Set up the tumorsphere culture
+Set up the tumorsphere culture

-Seed the cells in appropriate suspension culture vessels at 10,000 cells/ml, e.g. 40,000 cells in 4 ml of PromoCell 3D Tumorsphere Medium XF in each well of a 6-well suspension culture plate.
+Seed the cells in appropriate suspension culture vessels at 10,000 cells/ml, e.g., 40,000 cells in 4 ml of fresh 3D Tumorsphere Medium XF in each well of a 6-well suspension culture plate.

-4. Allow the tumorspheres to grow
+Allow the tumorspheres to grow

 Incubate the culture for 4-10 days, depending on the cell type used.
-Add onehalf of the culture volume of fresh PromoCell 3D Tumorsphere Medium XF every 3-4 days.
+Add one-half of the culture volume of fresh 3D Tumorsphere Medium XF every 3-4 days.
 Do not change the medium.

-5. Passage of the tumorsphere culture
+Passage of the tumorsphere culture